ibm-cloud-docs/containers/cs_vpn.md

 1. An app in your cluster, `myapp`, receives a request from an Ingress or LoadBalancer service and needs to securely connect to data in your on-premises network.

 2. The request to the on-premises data center is forwarded to the IPSec strongSwan VPN pod.
-The destination IP address is used to determine which network packets should be sent to the IPSec strongSwan VPN pod.
+The destination IP address is used to determine which network packets to send to the IPSec strongSwan VPN pod.

 3. The request is encrypted and sent over the VPN tunnel to the on-premises data center.

 4. The incoming request passes through the on-premises firewall and is delivered to the VPN tunnel endpoint (router) where it is decrypted.

-5. The VPN tunnel endpoint (router) forwards the request to the on-premises server or mainframe depending on the destination IP address specified in step 2.
+5. The VPN tunnel endpoint (router) forwards the request to the on-premises server or mainframe, depending on the destination IP address that was specified in step 2.
 The necessary data is sent back over the VPN connection to `myapp` through the same process.

 ### Configure the strongSwan Helm chart
 {: #vpn_configure}